terramate-io/terramate/docs/cli/stacks/configuration.md

 # Configure stacks

-Terramate detects stacks based on the exitance of a `stack {}` Block.
+Terramate detects stacks based on the existence of a `stack {}` block.
 The name of the file is not important and can be different from `stack.tm.hcl`.
 There can be exactly one stack block defined in a stack.

 - Define Stack Metadata: `name`, `description`, `id`, `tags`.
 - Set an explicit Order of Execution: `before`, `after`.